 Student records are archived in both electronic and hardcopy formats.
 The hard copy files are house in secured storage within the Cummings Graduate Institute Administrative Office in Phoenix, Arizona.
-Files are retained in the Cummings
+Files are retained in the Cummings Graduate Institute office indefinitely.

-Graduate Institute office for ten (10) years and then transferred to the Arizona State Archives for permanent storage.
 The electronic files are maintained in the student electronic profile within the Student Information system, Populi.
 The electronic system is password -protected and located inside a firewall within a secure and redundant server system.